 This does not mean men are better than, superior to, or more valuable than women; their mutual interdependency proves this.
 (11-12)

-So there’s a natural law, evident to all in tune with Creation: women should cover themselves in public (13), and that men should not.
+So there’s a natural law, evident to all in tune with Creation: women should cover themselves in public (13), and men should not.
 For example, nature itself teaches us that when a man covers his head with long hair he brings shame on himself.
 (14) However, the opposite is true for a woman; when she covers herself with long hair it’s a glory to her; her hair is given to her as a natural covering.
 (15)

 How we maintain our hair is thus the primary way we reflect God’s design here, and the biblical text plainly states this — so, technically, this has nothing to do with a material covering over the hair.
 Mandating that women cover their hair with a material covering at any time doesn’t stand up to scripture: it isn’t commanded in Torah, it isn’t clearly inferred here, and it isn’t explicitly discussed anywhere else in Scripture.